Aneesa18/data-feed/README.md

 **XML file:**
 - The xml file can be changed by using the parameter "xml_file" in the services.yaml
 - The feed.xml contains elements with mixed cases (snake_case and UpperCamelCase) which are converted to camelCase in the MySQLStorage.php file

+**Note**
+- The command now fails on execution.
+This failure is the expected behaviour as there is no actual database connected.
+After executing the command, the reason for the failure can be checked in the var/log/xml_processor.log.
+- Also, the repository has two contributors.
+This is because I created and edited the README.md file on the web in github using my Aneesa18 account.
+However, my PHPStorm which I used to push the code was logged into my other github account Aneesa-18.
+This can be checked in the commits.